Diseases & Conditions

 Additionally, nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, can help reduce pain and swelling.
-If pain and swelling persist for more than 48 hours, however, see a doctor.
+If, however, pain and swelling continue for more than 48 hours, see a doctor.

 For a moderate sprain, your doctor will probably immobilize your thumb joint with a bandage, thumb spica cast, or splint until it heals.
 To ease pain and swelling, you can apply a cold pack to your thumb twice a day for 2 to 3 days after the injury.
 Do not apply ice directly on your skin.

 Depending on the severity of the injury, you may be instructed to wear the splint or cast at all times.
-It is important that you avoid applying any pressure or resistance to your thumb until you are permitted by your doctor.
+It is important that you avoid applying any pressure or resistance to your thumb until your doctor says it is OK to do so.

 Because immobilization may cause some stiffness in your thumb joint, your doctor may recommend some stretching exercises to help you regain full range of motion.

-For a severe sprain, surgery may be needed to restore the stability of your thumb joint and help you regain function.
+For a severe sprain or tear, you may need surgery to restore the stability of your thumb joint and help you regain function.
 Surgery involves reconnecting the ligament to the bone and/or repairing the avulsion fracture using a pin, screw, or special bone anchor.

 After surgery, you may have to wear a short arm cast or a splint for 6 to 12 weeks to protect the thumb ligament while it heals.

 When diagnosed and treated properly, most thumb sprains will heal well with no complications.
-However, a sprained thumb that is ignored with the hope that it will heal on its own may lead to long-term problems, including chronic instability, weakness, and arthritis.
+However, ignoring a sprained thumb with the hope that it will heal on its own may lead to long-term problems, including:

-If these late complications develop, surgery may be needed to rebuild the ligament using tissue from your upper arm.
-If there is significant arthritis, a joint fusion procedure may be needed to address both the arthritis and the instability of the MCP joint.
+If these late complications develop, you may need surgery to rebuild the ligament using tissue from your upper arm.
+If there is significant arthritis, you may need a joint fusion procedure to address both the arthritis and the instability of the MCP joint.